Red Wine Or Tequila: What Our Health Experts Are Having With Dinner

 2. Tequila every time

 "Tequila over wine all day.
 First, it's distilled, which makes it far less inflammatory.
-Tequila is made from agave, so it's very high on the glycemic index.
+Tequila is made from agave, so it's very low on the glycemic index.
 People report still being in ketosis after having a good tequila like Mezcal.
 Ounce for ounce tequila is the clear winner." —Kevin Libby, nutritionist and founder of PH2 nutrition

 3. Wine, then tequila